 A lot has changed since 2012, the last time that Professor Clark Hultquist was chair of the UM Department of Behavioral and Social Sciences.
-Even the day that I spoke to him he had administrative training scheduled for later on a policy the University of Montevallo had implemented in the 7 years he missed.
+Even the day that I spoke to him he had administrative training scheduled for later on a policy the University of Montevallo had implemented in the intervening years.

-His office, however, retains much of the charm of a college professor’s office, shelves overfilled with books and sagging.
-A computer shoved into the corner where he sat answering emails, an aspect of being a professor many often forget, and as an administrator has become more closely tied to Hultquist’s day to day job.
+His office, however, retains much of the charm of a college professor’s office.
+The shelves are overfilled with books and sagging.
+A computer shoved into the corner where he sat answering emails, an aspect of being a a college professor many often forget, and as an administrator one that has become even more closely tied to Hultquist’s day to day.

-Since 2012, BSS has grown to 20 faculty members and an administrative assistant, added the Environmental Studies Program and numerous new faculty members.
-A change that Hultquist is excited about.
+Since 2012, BSS has grown to 20 faculty members and an administrative assistant, added the Environmental Studies Program and even more students.
+Unlike the new training, this change that Hultquist is excited about.

 The position of chair is a unique one at Montevallo and other small universities where it isn’t feasible to have heads of each program, a change that started in the mid-1960s and gradually became more popular during the 1970s as universities began combining positions for cost savings and administrative feasibility.

 At UM the department chair works as a facilitator for learning and growth of both students and faculty members.
-The chair serves as a public face for the department often being required to attend admissions and fundraising events several times throughout a year.
+The chair serves as a public face for the department, often required to attend admissions and fundraising events several times throughout a year.

-The Department of Behavioral and Social Sciences averages between three and four professors per major which means that as chair Hultquist works collaboratively with each program to further their interests and goals for expansion, while at the same time having to make hard choices to prioritize overall growth.
+The Department of Behavioral and Social Sciences averages between three and four professors per major.
+As chair Hultquist works collaboratively with each program to further their interests and goals for expansion, while at the same time having to make hard choices to prioritize overall growth.